carodriguezama/Audio_Distortion/README.md

 2. **MATLAB & Dependencies**
    - MATLAB R2022+ recommended
-   - No extra toolboxes required for the basic version

 3. **WaveForms Setup**
    - Use WaveForms to stream or record audio signals (optional)